kekyo/Epoxy/README.md

 `Epoxy.Supplements` namespace should be explicitly imported when directly passing methods that return `Task` or `ValueTask` types, or when providing computation expressions that constitute these types.

-NOTE: The preference for the `Async` type may change when [the `resumable` structure is released in a future F# release.](https://github.com/dotnet/fsharp/pull/6811)

 ### ViewModel Injector

 You can also use the `ViewModel injector` in F#.
 However, there are syntactic restrictions on auto-implemented properties: